tldr-pages/tldr/pages/common/nano.md

 `nano --softwrap {{path/to/file}}`

-- Open a file and indent new lines to the previous line indentation:
+- Open a file and indent new lines to the previous lines' indentation:

 `nano --autoindent {{path/to/file}}`